simphotonics/exception_templates/README.md

 A typical output produced when running the program above is displayed below (the stack trace is not shown):
 ![Console Output](https://github.com/simphotonics/exception_templates/blob/main/images/console_output.svg?sanitize=true)

-Colour output can be globally enabled or disabled by setting the static field `colorOutput` to `ColorOutput.ON` or `ColorOutput.OFF`, respectively.
+Note: Colour output can be globally enabled or disabled by setting the static variable `colorOutput` to `ColorOutput.ON` or `ColorOutput.OFF`, respectively.

 ## Examples

-A copy of the program shown in the section above can be found in the folder  [example].
+A copy of the programs shown in the section above can be found in the folder  [example].

 ## Features and bugs